meadsteve/meadsteve.github.io/_posts/2020-02-19-monitoring-async-python.markdown

             self.active_tasks = len(tasks)
 ```

-Again once we have this `active_tasks` value we can push it into a monitoring
+Again this `active_tasks` value should be pushed into whatever monitoring system is
-system of some kind.
+being used.

-Now the only thing we need to do is start this monitor when we load our app.
+Now the only thing I need to do is start this monitor when the app loads.
 For example in an app I run built using FastAPI:

 ```python